Common subexpression elimination over RTL. This optimization

 The code transformation is performed instruction by instruction.

-into move instructions if their result is already available in a
+their result is already available in a register, as indicated by the

-register, as indicated by the numbering inferred at that program point.
+numbering inferred at that program point.

 Some operations are so cheap to compute that it is generally not